 The chair’s primary role is to provide leadership to the board, enabling it to function effectively as the organisation’s highest decision-making and governance body.
 The chair is also responsible for ensuring that the board focuses on strategic matters, overseeing the organisation’s business and CEO, plus setting and maintaining governance standards.

-In doing so, the board chair is responsible for the board’s composition and fostering the effectiveness of the individual directors inside and outside the boardroom.
+In doing so, the board chair is responsible for the board’s composition and for fostering the effectiveness of individual board members both inside and outside the boardroom.
 Chairs must lead and facilitate to ensure board meetings are structured, productive, efficient and accountable.

 Sounds easy, right?
 It is anything but.
-A board chair role should not be taken lightly, as there is added pressure and reputational risk above what any non-executive director (NED) might be exposed to.
+The board chair role is challenging and should not be taken lightly, as it entails added pressure and reputational risk beyond what any non-executive director (NED) might face.

 What are the reasons someone would want to be a board Chair?

 Board chairs face pressure from various angles and typically spend two to three days a week dedicated to the role.
 However, they are usually compensated 50% more than the non-executive directors they work with.
-However, boar chairs can spend years building their careers and reputations, only to have them demolished relatively quickly.
+However, a board chairperson can spend years building their career and reputation, only to have it demolished relatively quickly.

 Aspiring directors often face challenges as they underestimate the workload and responsibility of chairing boards.
 These challenges include:

-- The board chair’s workload is significantly higher than a non-executive director’s, which can increase even further during a crisis.
+- The board chair’s workload is significantly higher than that of a non-executive director’s, and it can increase even further during a crisis.

-- The role of chair carries a greater responsibility and experiences considerably more pressure than a non-executive director.
+- The role of chair carries greater responsibility and experiences considerably more pressure than that of a non-executive director.

 - In some organisations, the added workload and responsibility of being chairman do not come with additional powers or significant extra fees.